-Flying Officer Douglas Williams served in the Royal Canadian Air Force during World War Two.
+Flying Officer Douglas Williams served in the Royal Canadian Air Force during the Second World War.
 He was the son of Henry Ernest Williams and Christina Campbell Williams of Hamilton, Ontario, Canada.

-Douglas Williams’ grave is in Glenalina Extension, Section AS, Grave 21 of Belfast City Cemetery, Belfast, Co.
-Antrim.
+Douglas Williams’ grave is in Glenalina Extension, Section AS, Grave 21 of Belfast City Cemetery, Belfast.
 His headstone bears the inscription:

 His memory is as dear today as in the hour he passed away.